Copra24/Cypress_Parabank_Testing/README.md

 # Cypress Testing for Parabank demo App

-This repository contains automated tests for the Parabank web application using Cypress.
+This repository contains automated tests for the Parabank web application using Cypress testing framework with javascript.

 ## Introduction